shrena-patel/tech-ins/README.md

 # :computer: Tech ins :computer:

+***After reading through this information, please schedule in a day and time with your assigned facilitator (see the table below) for your first tech in.***

 ## What are tech ins?

 Tech ins are an opportunity to have a chat with a facilitator 1:1 on how your technical learning is going.
 We will ask you some questions on some of the following topics: